tgillstar/hmhtl5-mock-todo-list/README.md

-HTML5 Mock ToDo List using SASS and Bootstrap
+HTML5 Mock ToDo List using SASS
 ===========

 The design is a single screen for a todo list with tasks grouped by month in the tray that makes up the sidebar.
 There is also a modal that appears when clicking on the name of a todo that can be closed by either clicking an action or clicking on the translucent layer between it and the page.
 Keep the following requirements in mind regarding implementation: